ttltrk/TTT/LAN/ENG/ENG.md

 What is his career profile ? - Mi a szakmai profilja?
 My father is one of the members. - Apám a tagok egyike.
-Here's my account number. - Itt van a számlaszámom.
+Here's my account number. - Itt van a számlaszámom. the content - a tartalom
+Nobody is content. - Senki sem elégedett.
+He explains his act. - Megindokolja a cselekedetét.
 ```